Funeral Services Administration

 FSAD 401 FUNERAL SERVICE LAW

-This course deals with laws directly related to funeral service.
-The student will be concerned with the laws that pertain to solicitation of clients, rights of possession, cemeteries, interstate agreements, international shipping, funding vehicles, association rights, lobbying, local ordinances, and employer/employee relationships.
-General Business Law concepts are also covered.
-Three hours lecture per week.
+This course evaluates general business and mortuary laws that affect the funeral profession.
+The student will be concerned with the laws that pertain to solicitation of clients, rights of possession, cemeteries/crematories, interstate agreements, international shipping, funding vehicles, association rights, lobbying, local ordinances, and employer/employee relationships.

 FSAD 406 BEREAVEMENT COUNSELING